Tommy-Xin/DeepMethy/README.md

 "21"	"1.8712221e-07"
 "21"	"1.2668259e-24"

-You can change the corresponding parameters in  main function prdict.py to choose to use the model to predict for general prediction
+You can modify parameters in the predict.py main function to customize the prediction process according to your needs.

 Train with your own data
 =====